microcosm-cc/bluemonday/README.md

 Development
 ===========

+If you have cloned this repo you will probably need the dependency:

+`go get code.google.com/p/go.net/html`

 Gophers can use their familiar tools:

 `go build`

 `go test`

-I personally use a Makefile as there's nowt wrong with `make` and it spares typing the same args over and over.
+I personally use a Makefile as it spares typing the same args over and over.

 `make` will build (for 64-bit linux), test and install the library.

-`make clean` will remove the library from a single `${GOPATH}/pkg` directory tree
+`make clean` will remove the library from a *single* `${GOPATH}/pkg` directory tree

 `make test` will run the tests with a coverage report

-`make cover` will run the tests and open a browser window with the coverage report
+`make cover` will run the tests and *open a browser window* with the coverage report

 `make lint` will run golint (install via `go get github.com/golang/lint/golint`)